emanuelm33/BinPo/README.md

 filtering of r-space Hamiltonian, discretized along normal direction according to the number of planes.
 You will find the folder
  ~/HrSTO111 after a succesful pre-processing.

-NOTE: It should be noticed that you need to execute this step just once for each W90 file/material/direction combination.
+NOTE1: It should be noticed that you need to execute this step just once for each W90 file/material/direction combination.
+NOTE2: For hexagonal systems rotations are not allowed, so that the (001) is the confinement direction.

 ###    STEP 2: SC-potential calculation: